uswamaryam12/uswamaryam12/README.md

 Hi there 👋

-- 🔭 I’m currently working on AI & Computational biology
+- 🔭 I’m currently working on AI and computational biology
 - 🌱 I’m currently learning AI & Genetics